Explore

 The wide, open landscape is the perfect backdrop for you to admire breathtaking sunsets and starry nights.
 There are three unpowered campsites suitable for up to six people per site, shared firepits and picnic tables as well as a pit-toilet.
 Camping is free and on a first-come first-served basis, and bookings are not required.

 When you're there, explore the dry forest and woodlands as you take a bushwalk along the 3.5km Sunset Nature Walk, which begins at the camping area.
 You can see a variety of dry country birdlife in the region, including the endangered Malleefowl.
 On a warm afternoon, you may be lucky enough to spot a Bearded Dragon or Mallee Dragon basking in the sun.
-Signs along the way tell stories of parks flora and fauna and the area’s farming and logging history.
+Signs along the way tell stories of the park’s plants and animals and the area’s farming and logging history.

 Things to do in the area